learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 You have:

-- Packaged applications as Linux containers
+- packaged applications as Linux containers
-- A centralised way to distribute software securely and incrementally
+- a centralised way to distribute software securely <!-- and incrementally -->
-- Few strategies to deploy applications to maximise efficiency or prioritise hardware access
+- strategies to deploy applications across all devices (to prioritise hardware access), or across as few as possible (to maximise efficiency)
-- A reliable platform that self-heals when there are failures
+- a reliable platform that self-heals when there are failures

-Excellent setup if you consider that you started from zero.
+Considering that we started from nothing, we're now in a pretty good place.

 Now you that you know what Kubernetes is capable of and how it can scale your internet of things, what's next?